 The Dodgers could emerge as Tucker’s destination if he prioritizes championship probability over contract terms.
 Los Angeles offers the best organizational infrastructure, the most proven championship culture, and the deepest roster of any suitor.
 What they may not offer is the financial commitment that Tucker could secure elsewhere.
 That tradeoff defines his decision: maximize earnings or maximize winning?
 Different players answer that question differently, and Tucker’s choice will reveal his priorities.

 The dark horse outcome involves Tucker accepting a shorter-term deal with opt-outs, betting on himself to return to free agency after demonstrating continued elite performance.
 This approach worked for players like Trea Turner and Manny Machado, who secured massive second contracts after proving their value remained exceptional.
-Tucker’s age makes this somewhat riskier than it would have been three years ago, but the strategy has historical precedent and could ultimately maximize his career earnings if he stays healthy.
+Tucker’s age makes this riskier than it would have been three years ago, but the strategy has historical precedent for maximizing career earnings.